SophFru/SFA-CSC-Discord-Bot/README.md

 # SFA-CSC-Discord-Bot
 Welcome to the repository for SFA Computer Science Club's new and improved Discord Bot!

-The Discord Bot will do the following:
+Our bot can do the following:
+* send new member's a welcome message
+* changes a member's role color based on a reaction to a message
+* create Yes/No/Maybe polls
+* create polls with custom emoji reactions
 * send magic 8 Ball messages
-* send new member's a welcome message
-* Image search
+* perform an image search
-* Changes a member's role color based on a reaction to a message
-* Be able to run Yes/No Poles

-Important Note: Until we figure out a better solution, message Sophia on discord if you want to test a new command.
+Want to test a new command?
+Message Sophia on Discord for details.